ImperialCollegeLondon/RCDS-comm-line/README.md

 Welcome to the class!

-Below are instructions about how to use this repository.
+Below are the instructions about how to use this repository.

 1. Download this repository - instruction [video](https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=59105d27-6102-483d-bf96-abd500e63b61)
 1. This class uses Jupyter Notebooks, decide if you want to use Anaconda on your own computer or Google Colab.